mathieuancelin/Elem/readme.md

 What about webcomponents ?
 ----------------------------

 You can use an Elem component to create webcomponent.
-To do that, just import elem-webcomp.min.js and write somthing like
+To do that, just write somthing like

 ```javascript
 Elem.registerWebComponent('todo-list', {